Exploration Green Detention Facility

 The Exploration Green project has been recognized for several awards:

-- 2018 EPA Green Infrastructure Award – National Association of Flood & Stormwater Management Agencies (NAFSMA)
+- 2018 Stormwater Management Green Infrastructure (second place) – National Association of Flood & Stormwater Management Agencies (NAFSMA)

 - 2018 Exploration Green Day Proclamation – Houston Mayor Sylvester Turner

 - 2018 Mayor’s Proud Partner Recognition – Keep Houston Beautiful, Mayor Sylvester Turner

 - 2018 Guardian of the Bay – Galveston Bay Foundation